Our Service To Members

-- Providing confidential advice on firearms and related matters such as knives, explosives and countryside law.
+- Confidential advice on firearms and related matters such as knives, explosives and countryside law.

 - Advocacy with firearms licensing personnel on behalf of members.

-- Providing technical and ballistic advice on all aspects of sporting firearms use.
+- Technical and ballistic advice on all aspects of sporting firearms use.

 - Assistance with completing firearms and shotgun certificate application forms.

-- You can expect high quality impartial advice on your case from a competent member of BASC’s Firearms Team.
+- High quality impartial advice on your case from a competent member of BASC’s firearms team.
 This advice will be based on settled law and/or sustainable legal opinion.

-Advice on all aspects of firearms ownership and usage including:
+Assistance with all matters concerning firearms ownership and usage including:

-- Provide information and advice on historical firearms and other heritage weapons.
+- Information and advice on historical firearms and other heritage weapons.

-- Assist members’ legal representatives with case preparation.
+- Assisting members’ legal representatives with case preparation.

-- Forensic examination and reports to evidence quality standard.
+- Providing forensic examination and reports to evidence quality standard.

 - Legal expenses insurance.

 If you have a problem with your police firearms licensing department or your certificates – BASC is here to help.
-As a member of BASC you can expect to receive prompt advice relevant to your problem from a member of our Firearms Team at Marford Mill.
+As a member you can expect to receive prompt advice relevant to your problem from a member of our firearms team at Marford Mill.

 If your problem concerns licensing, and you agree, a BASC specialist may be able to liaise with your licensing department in order to try to resolve the problem.
 Our aim is to solve problems by mediation in the first instance.
 If we do not think you have a sound case – or are better advised to take a different route – we will tell you and confirm it in writing if required.

-Occasionally members’ licensing problems cannot be solved by mediation and the only remedy is to go to court by way of appeal where the law allows so.
-This can be expensive, uncertain and time consuming – and it is important that you should understand BASC’s processes in order to help you.
+Occasionally members’ licensing problems cannot be solved by mediation and the only remedy is to go to court by way of appeal, where the law allows.
+This can be expensive, uncertain and time-consuming – and it is important that you should understand BASC’s processes in order to help you.
 The following principles will apply: